Wytamma/fasteve/README.md

 Fasteve
 ====

-Fasteve is a rebuild of Eve using FastAPI as a base instead of Flask.
+Fasteve is a rebuild of [Eve](https://github.com/pyeve/eve/tree/master/eve) using [FastAPI](https://github.com/tiangolo/fastapi/tree/master/fastapi) as a base.

 Fasteve is Simple
 -------------